 Since GFL EN’s release, general rate-up has occurred roughly three times a year.
-The previous rate-up at the time of writing took place on the game’s 1st anniversary; the promotional image for the September Rate-Up is included below for reference:
+The official promotional image for the January 2020's General Rate-Up is included below for reference:

 General rate-up events run for 8 consecutive days, broken up into 48-hour focus periods that run in the following order:

 Day 1-2: Standard T-Doll Production Rate-Up

 Day 5-6: Heavy T-Doll Production Rate-Up

 Day 7-8: Heavy Equipment Production Rate-Up